jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 When linking, all references to `absolute addresses` are not relocated, and this step is postponed until loading.
 Once the module loading address is determined, that is, the target address is determined, the system will relocate all absolute address references in the program.

 * Issue with load time relocation
-    * It is conceivable that after the dynamic link module is loaded and mapped to the virtual space, the instruction part is shared among multiple processes.
+    * It is conceivable that after the shared object module is loaded and mapped to the virtual space, the instruction part is shared among multiple processes.
 Because the method of relocation during loading needs to modify the instruction, there is no way to share the same instruction by multiple processes.
 Because the instructions are different for each process after being relocated.
 Of course, the modifiable data part of the dynamic link library has multiple copies for different processes, so they can be solved by relocation while loading.

 Loading-time relocation is one of the solutions to the absolute address reference in dynamic modules, but it has a big disadvantage that the instruction part cannot be shared among multiple processes, which loses the advantage of dynamic linking to save memory.

 Linux and GCC support this loading-time relocation method.
-We used two GCC parameters "-shared" and "-fPIC" when generating shared objects.
-If only "-shared" is used, then the output shared object It is to use the method of relocation while loading.
+We used two GCC parameters **-shared** and **-fPIC** when generating shared objects.
+If only "-shared" is used, then the output shared object is to use the method of loading-time relocation.

 ### 7.3.3 PIC
 The shared instruction part of the program does not need to be changed due to the change of the load address when loading, so the basic idea is to separate the part of the instruction that needs to be modified and put it together with the data part, so that the instruction part can remain unchanged, and the data part can have a copy in each process.
-This kind of scheme is the technology called Position-independent Code (PIC).
+This kind of scheme is the technology called Position-independent Code (**PIC**).

 Address referece methods:
 1. Inner-module data access
     * The relative position between any instruction and the internal data of the module that it needs to access is fixed, so you only need to add a fixed offset relative to the current instruction to access the internal data of the module.

 2. Inter-module data access
     * The data access target address between modules will not be determined until the load.
 For example, the variable b in the above example is defined in other modules, and the address can be determined only when it is loaded.
-As we mentioned earlier, to make the code address irrelevant, the basic idea is to put the address-related part in the data segment.
+As we mentioned earlier, to make the code address irrelevant, the basic idea is to put the address-related part in the data section.
 Obviously, the addresses of the global variables of these other modules are related to the module loading address.
-    * The ELF approach is to create an array of pointers to these variables in the data segment, also known as the Global Offset Table (GOT).
-When the code needs to refer to the global variable, it can use the corresponding item in the GOT Indirect reference
+    * The ELF approach is to create an array of pointers to these variables in the data section, also known as the **Global Offset Table (GOT)**.
+When the code needs to refer to the global variable, it can use the corresponding item in the GOT Indirect reference.

 3. Inner-module call
     * Because the called function and the caller are in the same module, the relative position between them is fixed, so this situation is relatively simple.
 For modern systems, the jumps and function calls inside the module can be relative address calls, or register-based relative calls, so there is no need to relocate this type of instruction.

 4. Inter-module call
     * The corresponding item in GOT saves the address of the target function.
-When the module needs to call the target function, it can jump indirectly through the item in GOT
+When the module needs to call the target function, it can jump indirectly through the item in GOT.

 #### GOT
 Module can determine the offset of the module's internal variables relative to the current instruction at compile time, and then we can also determine the offset of the GOT relative to the current instruction at compile time.
 Determining the position of the GOT is basically the same as the method of accessing a variable.
 By obtaining the PC value and adding an offset, the position of the GOT can be obtained.
 Then we can get the address of the variable according to the offset of the variable address in GOT.
 Of course, which variable each address in GOT corresponds to is determined by the compiler.
 For example, the first address corresponds to variable b, and the second corresponds to variable c.
-Wait.
 ```c++
 GOT addr = (current instruction addr) + (GOT offset)
 variable addr = (GOT addr) + (variable offset in GOT)